unlight/asmt-javascript-questions/README.md

 - Do you use software design principles in your practice?
 Could you tell which design principles do you use and why you need them?
 - How do you understand that the code is good/bad?
 - What is Temporal Coupling?
+- What code metrics (software metrics) do you know?

 ### Unit/Integration testing
 - How you can use tests while re-writing legacy code?